Perpetuals Learn Trade Perpetuals

 Isolated margin

-Isolated margin assigns collateral to one position.
-If that position is liquidated, only the assigned collateral is at risk — the rest of your account is unaffected.
+The margin you put into one trade is separate from the rest of your account.
+If that trade is liquidated, only that margin is at risk — the rest of your account is unaffected.

 04Controls